-State and local workshop participants complained that EPA has not demonstrated sufficient leadership and commitment to solve the problem.
-They suggested that EPA "dragged its feet" on decisions to issue federal regulations for fuel volatility, automobile refueling emission controls, and more stringent tailpipe standards.
+State and local workshop participants complained that EPA has not demonstrated sufficient leadership offset new stationary source emissions.
+Only 'major'and commitment to solve the problem.
+They suggested that EPA "dragged its feet" on decisions to issue Federal regulations for fuel volatility, automobile refueling emission controls, and more stringent tailpipe standards.
 Participants suggested that EPA's indecision discouraged States from developing their own regulations for those particular sources or for other categories that would deliver small benefits in comparison.
 As discussed above, the States argued that they were often unable to promulgate additional stationary source regulations because EPA stopped issuing CTGs.

 In response to these criticisms, EPA respondents suggested several areas in which the States did not require the measures that they should have, citing inadequate automobile inspection and maintenance programs and incomplete SIP implementation as examples.
-Although they acknowledged that some federal regulations have been delayed, most EPA respondents suggested that earlier issuance of those regulations would not have had a large effect on the overall nonattainment problem.
+Although they acknowledged that some Federal regulations have been delayed, most EPA respondents suggested that earlier issuance of those regulations would not have had a large effect on the overall nonattainment problem.

 The GAO report concluded that both State implementation and enforcement of control programs and EPA oversight have not been as effective as they should have been.
-From their discussions with State and local officials, the GAO investigators Concluded that at the local level there has been "a general reluctance to implement control measures that will have a negative impact on economic development or change life-styles."12 Agreeing with comments made by EPA participants at our workshops, GAO pointed out a number of specific examples of weak implementation, inspection, and enforcement at the State and local level.
+From their discussions with State and local officials, the GAO investigators concluded that at the local level there has been "a general reluctance to implement control measures that will have a negative impact on economic development or change lifestyles" [5].
+Agreeing with comments made by EPA participants at our workshops, GAO pointed out a number of specific examples of weak implementation, inspection, and enforcement at the State and local level.

-Although the Act delegates primary responsibility for developing SIPS and promulgating the necessary regulations to the States, EPA is responsible for reviewing SIPS and overseeing their implementation.
-The GAO report was critical of EPA's oversight role.
-In two of the three urban areas they studied, EPA did not enforce requirements that the States stick to their declared schedules of annual emissions reductions.
-All three areas had problems with their SIPS.
-Even though EPA was aware of deficiencies, it did not call for SIP revisions in two of the areas and waited until July 1987 to disapprove the SIP submitted by the third area.
+Although the Act delegates primary responsibility the deadlines Congress specified in the 1977 Amendfor developing SIPS and promulgating the necessary ments were simply unreasonable.
+They argued that regulations to the States, EPA is responsible forwidespread failure to attain the standard by Decemreviewing SIPS and overseeing their implementation ber 31, 1987, does not reflect insufficient progress as The GAO report was critical of EPA's oversigh much as unrealistic expectations.
+While some sugrole.
+In two of the three urban areas they studied gested that the deadline was only unreasonable for EPA did not enforce requirements that the States Los Angeles, others felt that it was unrealistic for stick to their declared schedules of annual emissions many areas.
+Participants at both workshops argued reductions.
+All three areas had problems with their unreasonable deadlines were counterproducsubmitted by the third area.